FAQ

 Q: Who can apply to the Eco-Innovation Challenge?

-A: The competition is open to individuals, companies, organizations, startups, NGOs, universities, and research institutions from any World Bank-eligible country.
+A: The competition is open to individuals, companies, organizations, startups, NGOs, universities, municipalities and research institutions from any World Bank-eligible country.
 Depending on your stage of innovation and institutional capacity, you can apply under either the BBSEA Focus Country Window (grant) or the Greater Black Sea Window (technical assistance).

 Q: Can I apply as an individual?